StardustDL/NJU-OS-Lab/README.md

 - Implementor: StardustDL
 - Updated Time: 2019/6/14

-This are the sources code of my programming assignment of OS2019 courses.
+This are the source codes of my programming assignment of OS2019 courses.
 It contains ALL contents from L0-L3, M1-M6.

 ## Labs